Resources – Get games

 A note on piracy

-Several of the resources included in this guide provide illegal access to commercially available content; the most egregiously illicit sources have been omitted.
-Please use discretion when browsing these sites and downloading files, and purchase games from their publishers when possible.
+Please use your discretion when browsing these sites and downloading files, and purchase games and software from their publishers when possible.

 For sale – digital

-GOG.com is one of the few digital game retailers that specializes in older computer games.
+GOG.com is one of the few digital game retailers that specializes in older computer games, updated to run on modern systems.
 The site has expanded to new-release independent games as well, but it still houses one of the largest purchasable collections of older games.

 Sony has digitally re-released a portion of the PlayStation 1 and PlayStation 2 game libraries for newer PlayStation consoles under the “Classics” label.
 Apart from obvious blockbuster titles, they’ve also chosen to release stranger ones as well.
 Worth a browse if you own a PlayStation 3.